tirthasourav/rn-radio-button/README.md

 # Usages

-import { RAdioButton } from 'rn-customizable-radio-button';
+import { RadioButton } from 'rn-customizable-radio-button';

 ` <RadioButton
   items={this.state.items}